Ummuhan-web/SONAR/DR-Notes.md

 ## Key Components

 ### 1. **Application Load Balancer (ALB)**
 The ALB distributes incoming traffic across multiple AZs, ensuring high availability.
-It routes traffic only to healthy targets and can failover if an AZ becomes unavailable.
+It routes traffic only to healthy targets when there's failover in an AZ.

 ```yaml
   ALB: